Austria in the Eurovision Song Contest 2004: Background

-The Austrian national broadcaster, Österreichischer Rundfunk (ORF), broadcasts the event within Austria and organises the selection process for the nation's entry.
-ORF confirmed their intentions to participate at the 2004 Eurovision Song Contest on 7 October 2003.
-From 1995 to 2000, ORF has held an internal selection to choose the artist and song to represent Austria at the contest, while the broadcaster had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Austria in 2002 and 2003.
-Along with their participation confirmation, the broadcaster also announced that the Austrian entry for the 2004 contest would be selected through a national final.
+As part of its duties as participating broadcaster, ORF organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2004 contest on 7 October 2003.
+From 1995 to 2000, ORF has held an internal selection to choose the artist and song, while the broadcaster had set up national finals with several artists to choose both the song and performer in 2002 and 2003.
+Along with its participation confirmation, the broadcaster also announced that its entry for the 2004 contest would be selected through a national final.

 Before Eurovision

 Song.Null.Vier

-Song.Null.Vier (Song.Zero.Four) was the national final that selected Austria's entry for the Eurovision Song Contest 2004.
+Song.Null.Vier (Song.Zero.Four) was the national final organised by ORF to select its entry for the Eurovision Song Contest 2004.
 The competition took place on 5 March 2004 at the ORF Center in Vienna, hosted by Boris Uran and Oliver Auspitz and broadcast on ORF eins.
 The first part of the national final was watched by 614,000 viewers in Austria, while the second part was watched by 600,000 viewers in Austria.